 The Miller Act is hugely important to subcontractors and suppliers when it comes to getting paid on a federal construction project.
 But do you know what the Miller Act is, exactly?

-The article will give you the breakdown of what the Miller Act is, what it does, and how it impacts your payment rights on federal construction projects.
+The article will give you the breakdown of how to make a Miller Act claim and how it impacts your payment rights on federal construction projects.

 What Is the Miller Act?